aseemk/requireDir/README.md

 }
 ```

-And if CoffeeScript was registered, `c.coffee` will also be returned.
+And if CoffeeScript has been registered via `require('coffee-script/register')`,
+`c.coffee` will also be returned.

 ## Installation